cloudmesh-community/fa18-523-60/project-report/report.md

 VM's gave us the lot more control and customization over the OS and database level resources, MongoDB Atlas cloud services provided a stable database clustered environment for high availability of data.
-There was no overhead of configuring MongoDB instance as it is a "DBaaS" service.
+There was no overhead of configuring MongoDB instance as it is a *DBaaS* service.
 We decided to leverage Unix bash script to perform a task automatically.
 The following bullet points outline the steps taken during our project: